the demo is fantastic! perfect gbc vibes + head-scratching puzzles + overworld with a turtle — what’s not to love

 Akurra (Chapter 1)

-If you liked my game, please consider donating and joining our Discord!
+If you liked my game, please consider joining our Discord!

 Stay up to date on the progress of the game:

 **For Mac Users**